Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 • Can feel overly complex for simple sole trader use

-• Price increases have been significant since 2022
+• Price increases have been steep since 2022

 QuickBooks Online comes from Intuit, a US company, but has invested heavily in UK compliance features.
 The CIS settings (found under Taxes in Plus and Advanced plans) let you mark suppliers as CIS subcontractors, set their deduction rate, and generate monthly CIS returns for HMRC filing.
 The domestic reverse charge is handled with a simple invoice tick-box.